YOSEMITE MOUNTAIN

 SUGAR PINE RAILROAD

-located 10 minutes from the southern entrance of
+Located 10 minutes from the southern entrance of

-Yosemite National Park off of Highway 41 near the
+Yosemite National Park off of Highway 41

 YOSEMITE JAZZ TRAIN